Content Summary:

 This perspective allows us to assess each client’s business challenges based on real requirements.

-Some projects benefit from the speed of low-code solutions, others require the control of traditional development, and many succeed with a hybrid approach, especially for custom software in manufacturing environments.
+Some projects benefit from the speed of low-code solutions, others require the control of traditional development, and many succeed with a hybrid approach, especially for custom software in manufacturing environments. (learn about why custom manufacturing software is important here).

 In cases where time to market is critical, we can also use vibe-coding platforms to deliver secure web applications in as little as four weeks.
 Technology agnosticism keeps recommendations aligned with business objectives rather than technological preference.